Factors Contributing To Drug Dependence And Abuse

 Recovery Model For Drug Addiction

 It is easy to relapse when there is no headway in the recovery process.
-Besides, researches have shown that patients are likely to suffer setbacks when detoxified alone.
+Besides, researches have shown that patients are likely to suffer setbacks when detoxifying alone.
 The path to recovery is arduous and requires dedication.
 Family support, medication, and counseling are the major aspects of the rehabilitation of drug addicts.
 However, rehab professionals are also accountable to recovery success.
 Pessimistic clinicians with a stereotyped view about drug addiction do not help the recovery cause of the patient.
 In a 2005 study, Dennis and his colleagues reported that an average of 27 years passed before adolescents fully recovered following substance initiation.

 The recovery of patients from drug abuse has some underlying principles:

-- Recovery is an all-rounded process
+- Recovery is a complex process

 - The support of friends and family is needed for recovery to take place.

-- Hope and Gratitude are important for recovery.
+- Hope and gratitude are important for recovery.

 - There are cultural dimensions to recovery.